Prague with Kids

 Many people like to walk along the riverside.
 If you start at “The Rudolfinum” walking away from the castle, you can walk down to the water’s edge and continue past many of the moored boats and the Botel Albatros until you are forced up onto the main road.
 There is a footbridge which crosses the road and on the other side about 50 metres back is a play area which has some climbing frames etc. Most of the local kids use the playground for football or hockey.

 Prague Zoo is located at Troja.
+Read more on the Trip to Prage Zoo post.
 By public transport from Holesovice you can get the tram number 3, 17, 25 and walk the last part of the journey or the bus number 112 will take you straight there.
 It has a reasonable standard of facilities for the animals and a liberal use of perspex reduces the number of iron bars but, if you like to see wide open spaces this is NOT your ideal destination.
-An adult high season ticket is 90kc and children between 3-15 are 60kc.
-You can buy a family day ticket for 270kc (2 adults and 2 children).
-Zoo is open from 9am everyday to 4pm in the winter rising to 7pm in the summer.
-The Zoo webpage is www.zoopraha.cz.
 There is a petting zoo i.e. a few goats and others on the lower side of the gardens and two childrens play areas (plus open air theatre and little railway).
 Take some 5kc coins for the food to give to the animals or there are a couple of machines which accept notes and return coins.
 Be warned, there are one or two older goats who like to remind you they are there with a little butt.
 No problem for adults but, it will knock a child over.
 The webpage has an English option for “Virtual walk”.
-Click on this option for a map of the park.

 Stromovka Park (Prague 7)